-Engineering Graduate Symposium Competition Guidelines
+Engineering Research Symposium Competition Guidelines

-Poster sessions are College-level competitions across all Departments/Programs for graduate students.
-These sessions are intended to highlight the research achievements demonstrated by our graduate students.
+Poster sessions are College-level competitions across all Departments/Programs for students.
+These sessions are intended to highlight the research achievements demonstrated by our students.
 The focus of the sessions will be on communication of the participants’ work to a non-expert engineering audience.